ota-meshi/eslint-plugin-regexp/docs/rules/order-in-character-class.md

 ```

 - `"order"` ...
 An array of your preferred order.
 The default is `["\\s", "\\w", "\\d", "\\p", "*",]`.

-## :rocket: Version

-This rule was introduced in eslint-plugin-regexp v0.4.0

 ## :mag: Implementation